”To live is the rarest thing in the world. Most people exist, that is all.” - Oscar Wilde

 "I returned home and sold my store and planned to move to Australia for a year.
 This was one of the biggest decisions of my life so far.
 But even though I felt nervous, I felt very alive."

-"Each evening we sat down with iPads, tea, maps and guide books, and figured out the route for the next day.
-In those 10 days we saw so many incredible things that I never ever expected when first setting off."
+“Each evening we sat down with iPads, tea, maps and guidebooks, and figured out the route for the next day.
+In those ten days, we saw so many incredible things that I never ever expected when first setting off.”

 “We all wake much later than expected following our evening at Craggy Range.
 I blame the exhausting bike-ride.
 The others blame the three bottles of wine we had at dinner.”